 John Verhoeven is entering his first season as the pitching coach for the Azusa Pacific baseball program.
-Verhoeven, a former Major League baseball player for the Minnesota Twins, was the head coach at Biola for 16 seasons, with 2013 marking his last year with the program.
+Verhoeven, a former Major League baseball pitcher, was the head coach at Biola for 16 seasons, with 2013 marking his last year with the program.

 Verhoeven oversaw a Biola program that made three NAIA World Series appearances, and won five Golden State Athletic Conference championships, trailing only Azusa Pacific's 11 titles since the GSAC's inception in 1987.
 He earned five GSAC Coach of the Year honors, and was the Region's Coach of the Year when he led the Eagles to their most recent trip to the World Series in 2005.